-Ask questions like: Is employee attendance mandatory on certain days?
-Can a team of employees claim a specific area?
-Should desk reservation requests be approved automatically?
-Or do you need a manager to monitor the space use?
-Once the objectives are cleared and the policy ready to roll, send out the information company-wide and keep every employee in the loop, whether permanent or contractual.
+Once the objectives are cleared and the policy ready to roll, send out the information company-wide.
+Keep every employee in the loop, whether permanent or contractual.
 This will build employee expectations before the actual implementation.

 However, the efforts shouldn't stop once the desk booking software has been rolled out.
 It is also essential that you carry out frequent and consistent communication to inform employees about:

 Such dedicated initiatives and efforts can also help you encourage faster adoption of the desk booking software by different teams.

 To keep all the employees on the same page, you should enforce a set of good practices.

 Having such a document in place will facilitate easy onboarding for the new hires as well.

 When employees need to come to the office for work, there should be no delays or discomforts.
 When they're using the desk booking software, they should quickly locate a workspace within a particular location on demand.